marksahu/library-service/README.md

 4. Open a terminal in that folder cmd  ~/Desktop/library-service
-5. Start everything
+5. Start everything -
    docker compose up --build

 This will take 2–3 minutes the first time (downloading images, installing dependencies).
 You'll see logs from three services: db, backend, and frontend.
 5. Wait for this line in the logs library_backend  | INFO:     Application startup complete.

 That means the API is ready.
 6. Open the app

 Frontend UI → http://localhost:3000
 API docs (Swagger) → http://localhost:8000/docs

-7. To stop everything
+7. To stop everything-
-Press Ctrl + C in the terminal, then: bashdocker compose down
+Press Ctrl + C in the terminal, then:- bashdocker compose down